Sessions

 • No cross-session interference — File changes made by one session's agent do not affect any other session or your main working directory.

-• Independent branches — Each session gets its own branch (named acp-session/<session-id>) created from the project's current HEAD at the time the session starts.
+• Independent branches — Each session gets its own dedicated branch, created from the project's current HEAD at the time the session starts.

 • Safe experimentation — You can let agents modify, create, and delete files freely.
 The changes are confined to the session's worktree directory.